Teaching & Learning

 - Inclusive, accessible, and responsive teaching and learning: Faculty will use inclusive pedagogies that value difference, foster a culture of access, and respond to issues of systemic racism, our public health crisis, and other barriers to learning and education.
 Mindful of students with varied abilities, learning styles, and situations, faculty will develop their in-class and online materials and assignments and have access to tools and technology that they need to teach their classes in a pedagogically appropriate manner.

 - Faculty presence and engagement.
 A key component of a Vassar education is close faculty-student interaction in the classroom and the opportunity for students to meet with faculty outside of class.
 Faculty will continue to create opportunities for such engagements.
 Faculty will provide regular feedback on student work.
-Vassar’s regular grading policy will be in effect in Fall 2020, with extended deadlines for electing NRO and initiating WD.
+Vassar’s regular grading policy will continue to be in effect for the Spring 2021 Semester, with extended deadlines for electing NRO and initiating WD.

 - Self-care.
 Because these new conditions for teaching and learning are disruptive of traditional practices and require a variety of intellectual and pedagogical risks, faculty should commit to integrating practices of self-care.